-Under the CSEF framework, there are exemptions for persons operating markets and clearing and settlement facilities from the licensing regimes that would otherwise be applicable to those facilities.
+Under the CSEF framework, there are exemptions for persons operating markets and CS facilities from the licensing regimes that would otherwise be applicable to those facilities.
 These additional exemptions provide a means by which a person operating a platform for secondary trading can seek an exemption with tailored conditions from more onerous licensing requirements.

-ASIC has released Regulatory Guides 261 and 262 to assist companies seeking to raise funds through CSEF and intermediaries seeking to provide CSEF services, respectively.
+ASIC has released Regulatory Guides 261 Crowd-sourced funding: Guide for Companies and 262 Crowd-sourced funding: Guide for intermediaries to assist companies seeking to raise funds through CSEF and intermediaries seeking to provide CSEF services, respectively.

-Debt Funding
+Debt funding